DeclanChidlow/vale.rocks/src/posts/my-experience-biohacking.md

 More body mods?
 Most likely in the future.
 If I ever find myself in frequent interaction with an RFID/NFC access control system, I'd consider some form of short field communication chip.
 I'd also really like a payment chip, though they aren't feasible in Australia currently, and when they are, I'd fear of technological innovation leaving me with an obsolete implant that I'd have to get removed.

-I must say, I would find something quite comical about being able to say, "My hand has 1 kB of user-writable memory" in total seriousness, though.
+I must say, I would find something quite comical about being able to say, 'My hand has 1 kB of user-writable memory' in total seriousness, though.

 ### How do you get it out?